zephyrproject-rtos/zephyr/doc/development_process/documentation.rst

 Well documented APIs enhance the experience for developers and are an essential requirement for defining an API's success.
 Doxygen is a general purpose documentation tool that the zephyr project uses for documenting APIs.
-It generates either an on-line documentation browser (in HTML) and/or providess input for other tools that is used to generate a reference manual from documented source files.
+It generates either an on-line documentation browser (in HTML) and/or provides input for other tools that is used to generate a reference manual from documented source files.
 In particular, doxygen's XML output is used as an input when producing the Zephyr project's online documentation.